pimgento/pimgento/docs/v1.0-api/important-stuff/compatibility.md

 Magento
 --------

-* PIMGento (API) is compatible with Magento following this schema :
+* PIMGento (API) is compatible with Magento following this schema:

 | Magento Version    | PIMGento (API) Version  |
 |--------------------|-------------------------|